coq/stdlib-test/doc/README.md

 ### HTML documentation

+If you have Nix installed, then the easiest way to get all the dependencies to build the refman is to run:

+    nix-shell --argstr job stdlib-refman-html

-To produce the complete documentation in HTML, you will need Rocq dependencies listed in [`INSTALL.md`](../INSTALL.md).
-Additionally, the Sphinx-based reference manual requires Python 3, and the following Python packages:
+Otherwise, you need to install (in another way) Python 3, and the following Python packages:

   - sphinx >= 4.5.0
   - sphinx_rtd_theme >= 1.0.0